zshi719/2025-Data-24100/README.md

 | Final Project Deliverable (Group) | 15\% |
 | Final Exam (Ind.) | 20\% |

+Note that you can find historical examples of all assignments on the [previous year's Github page](https://github.com/NickRoss/2024-Data-24100).
+Keep in mind that nearly everything has changed.
+From last year I know which quizzes, exams and issues were too difficult as well as too easy and have adjusted accordingly.

 ### Professionalism (Ind.)

 In this class professionalism means: